Electric City Soccer Academy (ADP) - for Players born in 2008 - 2011

 How do I join?

-There are no tryouts to be in the ADP program.
+There are no tryouts to be in the Academy program.
 We are looking for:

-Players who want to be pushed to be better.
+Players who want to be trained to be better.

 Players who have the desire to listen an improve.